raganmd/TD-Examples/ragan/forum_and_fb_example_files/tox_files/readme.md

 | Shift     | 0.0059                       |

 I think I'd go with averge cook time as a benchmark, given that this is probably used over time.
 With that in mind, it looks like it's a tie between trim and shift.

+### base_instancing_instances ###
+_**6.2.16**_

+**Original post / question**

+>Hello group!
+Is it possible to instance a geo containing an instanced geo?
+Maybe I'm doing something wrong here but it doesn't seem to be!
+Is there one of those ''obvious once you know it'' answers to why this is?

+Pretty sure instancing is limited to one layer.
+(I'd love to be proven wrong).
+You can do this behaviour in Houdini with packed primitives.

+From what I see it doesn't seem to be possible.
+I can get to the same result by making a more complex network feeding the first set of instances but it's not as tidy as it would be otherwise know what I mean?
+>

+instancing instances is just about doing the math in CHOPs to determine the location of the instances.

+Two Examples

+* instance a copy sop - this is the effect we want
+* chop math for the same effect - this is how to get there with just instances and CHOP math

+All that CHOP data is just the location for copies to be drawn by the GPU.

+In the second example:
+* I use the box to find the coordinates for our corners
+* shuffle that to expose all of the coordinates. * Next add the second set of locations
+* then shuffle again to end up with a single set of xyz coordinates for the instances.